Golden Gate to Ancient Rus'. VI

 Exercise

-Read what frescoes are and what they depict from 47 last paragraph
+Read what frescoes are and what is depicted on them from 47 last paragraph

 Slide 12 Mosaics

-In the temples there are mosaics - a picture pressed into damp plaster, vitreous pebbles.
+In churches there are mosaics - a picture pressed into damp plaster, glassy stones.

 We approached the main part of the temple.
 What is the name of the main part of the temple?